-Nicole Townsend is pursuing a double major in sport, arts and entertainment management and dance.
-She completed an internship in the summer of 2010 to pursue an interest in film.
+Nicole Townsend is pursuing a double major in sports, arts and entertainment management and dance.
+She completed an internship in the summer of 2010 to pursue her interest in film.

 Background and Area of Interest

 Although I initially got into the SAEM major because of my interest in the business side of my art form, I quickly became interested in the entertainment aspect of the major when I took the course "Sport, Arts and Entertainment Public Relations" my sophomore year.
 The following year when I took "Sport, Arts and Entertainment Business Models," we each had to choose a specific industry to spend the semester studying, and I chose motion pictures.
 This is when I discovered my interest in the business of film.

 Why I Chose This Internship